NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### New updates

 1. Updated miRNA files to remove QCFail reads <!--DAT-1246-->
-2. Slide images now available from main GDC Portal <!--DAT-1251-->
+2. TCGA Tissue slide images now available in GDC Data Portal.
+Previously these were found only in the Legacy Archive <!--DAT-1251-->

 ### Bugs Fixed Since Last Release